OfficeDev/office-js-docs-pr/docs/outlook/manifests/define-add-in-commands.md

 </Control>
 ```

-Where the  **id** attribute is a string with a maximum of 125 characters and the menu elements are described in the following table.
+Where the  **id** attribute is a *unique* string with a maximum of 125 characters and the menu elements are described in the following table.

 |**Menu elements**|**Description**|
 |:-----|:-----|